If you’re preparing for a website redesign, you may be wondering is a custom ecommerce website worth the Investment?

 Agency/Freelancer expertise is perhaps the most important of those variables.

 Typically a highly reputable Agency is going to cost considerably more than an individual freelancer.

-SG Web Partners likes to consider itself in that middle tier as our low overhead and well refined processes allows us to offer agency quality (or higher quality) websites at competitive price points.
+SG Web Partners likes to consider itself in that middle tier as our low overhead and well-refined processes allow us to offer agency-quality (or higher quality) websites at competitive price points.

 #2: The complexity of design + scope of the project you wish to implement.

 Lots of factors are involved, but project scope and Ecommerce maturity will significantly influence which end of that scale a project falls into.
 For example, When we create a custom Ecommerce theme for a client, we do a lot more than just developing a custom theme.